Nackloose/Perturbarium/axia/README.md

 ## 🎯 Purpose

-These axioms represent:
+Within the Perturbarium container, Axia represents:
 - **Mathematical Foundations**: Rigorous proofs and theorems that establish fundamental limits and principles
 - **Philosophical Bedrock**: Core assumptions and principles that guide all other work
 - **Theoretical Core**: The deepest level of understanding that everything else builds upon
 - **Universal Truths**: Principles that transcend specific implementations or domains
+- **Stable Foundation**: The enduring axioms that make the container safe for more volatile perturbations

 ## 🔗 Relationship to Other Directories

-The axioms form the foundation that supports all other work:
+The axioms form the foundation that supports all other work within the Perturbarium:

 ```
-Axia (this directory)
+Axia (this directory - foundational bedrock)
-    ↓ foundational principles
+    ↓ theoretical foundation
 Theory (mathematical applications)
-    ↓ theoretical frameworks
+    ↓ applied principles
 Specifications (technical blueprints)
     ↓ implementation guidance
 Implementations (working code)